lelandbatey/configDebDev/helpFiles.md

 I found that there are actually a pretty decent amount of programs that don't really play well with traditional Unix pipes.
 In fact, that reason is why I ended up having to create Veiled, which uses pseudo-terminals to totally get in front of the input/output of various programs and control them, even if they don't want to play nice.

 However, what if you just need to script somthing?
 For example, I found that the first time the `hldsupdate` program is run on *nix is doesn't play well and will send a force close *directly* to it's controlling terminal, circumventing any terminals.
-This is the way I found to get around this:
+This is the way I found to get around this*:

     ./yourProgram || true